kdonthi/Command-line-Calculator/README.md

 This is a commandline calculator that takes in an expression, stores the numbers/operators in an abstract syntax tree, and returns the result. </br>

-This can account for parentheses, modulus, adddition, subtraction, modulus, division.
+This can account for parentheses, modulus, adddition, subtraction, modulus, division (negative and positive numbers).
 This cannot yet take care of decimals, however. </br>

 To compile the program, do `gcc evalexpr.c` and use `./a.out "EXPRESSION"` to see the answer. </br>